innovationMonika/kunstuitleen/wp-content/plugins/eps-301-redirects/readme.txt

 **Is the 404 error log GDPR friendly?**
 The 404 error log does not collect user IPs.
 It collects the following data: timestamp of the event, the (404) URL that was opened, and the user-agent string.

-**Having problems with SSL?
-Moving a site from HTTP to HTTPS?**
-Install our free <a href="https://wordpress.org/plugins/wp-force-ssl/">WP Force SSL</a> plugin.
-It's a great way to enable SSL and fix SSL problems.

 **External libraries used in the project**

 * <a href="https://github.com/donatj/PhpUserAgent">PHP User Agent Parser</a>